XHiddenProjects/CryptographyJS/README.md

 # CyberJS
 A Cybersecurity scripts that allows anyone to _check-attack-fix (CAF)_ on the site to make sure nobody can hack and steal information that you might not want to steal.

+**Do not misuse this software for illegal activity, this is for production testing purposes or educational use!**

 ## Table of Contents
 * [Initiate](#Initiate)